darinz/PSL/13_recommender_system/05_latent_factor.md

 - **Item Space**: Each item is a point in $`\mathbb{R}^k`$ space
 - **Similarity**: Users/items with similar factor vectors are "close" in this space
 - **Rating**: The dot product measures the alignment between user preferences and item characteristics

+**Intuition**: This geometric view is like having a "taste space" where:
+- **User Space**: Each person is positioned based on their taste preferences (e.g., someone who loves action and hates romance might be at coordinates [0.9, -0.8, 0.3])
+- **Item Space**: Each movie is positioned based on its characteristics (e.g., an action movie might be at coordinates [0.8, 0.1, 0.6])
+- **Similarity**: People or movies that are close together in this space have similar tastes or characteristics
+- **Rating**: The dot product measures how well a person's taste direction aligns with a movie's characteristic direction

 ### Intuitive Interpretation with Examples